 Martin Schulz was born on 20 December 1955 and grew up in Hehlrath Germany, close to the German-Dutch-Belgian borders.
-After high school he decided to try to make a living out of his passion for books and he did an apprenticeship as a bookseller.
-In 1982 he opened his own bookstore in Würselen, which he successfully ran for 12 years.
+After high school he set out to make a living from his passion for books and he undertook an apprenticeship as a bookseller.
+In 1982 he opened his own bookshop in Würselen, which he successfully ran for 12 years.

-Joining the Social Democratic Party of Germany at the age of 19, he started out his political career.
-Aged 31, he was elected as the youngest mayor of North Rhine-Westphalia, a post he held for 11 years.
+He kicked-off his political career when joining the Social Democratic Party of Germany at the age of 19.
+At 31, he was elected as the youngest mayor of North Rhine-Westphalia, a post he held for 11 years.

 In 2004 he was elected group leader of the second largest group in the European Parliament.
 As leader of the Socialists and Democrats in the European Parliament, Martin Schulz campaigned for social justice, promoting jobs and growth, reforming financial markets, fighting climate change, championing equality and creating a stronger and more democratic Europe.